Introduction

 Annual earnings

-The graph shows the median annual earnings for full-time and part-time workers in Buckinghamshire, the South East, and England.
+The graph shows the median gross annual pay for residents working full-time and part-time in Buckinghamshire, the South East, and England.